From Few to Many Faults: Optimal Adaptive Byzantine Agreement

 \textbf{Cryptographic Primitive}: In some of our protocols, we will assume the presence of a public-key infrastructure (PKI).
-For a party $p$, the interface of PKI consists of functions $\textit{sign}_p$ and $\textit{verify}$ such that: \begin{itemize} \item For a given party $p$ and message $m$, $\textit{sign}_p(m)$ returns a signature $s$. \item For a given party $p$, value $s$ and message $m$, $\textit{verify}(m,s,p)$ returns $true$ if and only if $s = \textit{sign}_p(m)$. \end{itemize} Moreover, for some protocols, we will also assume the presence of a threshold signature scheme \cite{JC:BonLynSha04}.
+For a party $p$, the interface of PKI consists of functions $\textit{sign}_p$ and $\textit{verify}$ such that:\footnote{As is standard in cryptography, here and in similar contexts, we assume only party $p$ can invoke $\textit{sign}_p(\cdot)$, but all parties can invoke $\textit{verify}(\cdot, \cdot, p)$.} \begin{itemize} \item For a given party $p$ and message $m$, $\textit{sign}_p(m)$ returns a signature $s$. \item For a given party $p$, value $s$ and message $m$, $\textit{verify}(m,s,p)$ returns $true$ if and only if $s$ was obtained from calling $\textit{sign}_p(m)$. \end{itemize} Moreover, for some protocols, we will also assume the presence of a threshold signature scheme \cite{JC:BonLynSha04}.
 A threshold signature scheme is parameterized by two quantities: $k$ - the threshold, and $n$ - the number of parties participating in the scheme.
 Each party $p$ that participates in the scheme is given functions $\textit{tsign}_p$, $\textit{tcombine}$, and $\textit{tverify}$ such that: \begin{itemize} \item For a given party $p$ and message $m$, $\textit{tsign}_p(m)$ returns a partial signature $\rho_p$.

-\item For given message $m$, a set $P \subset \mathcal{P}$ such that $|P| = k$ and tuple $(\rho_p)_{p \in P}$ such that $\forall p \in P,\ \rho_p = \textit{tsign}_p(m)$, a call $\textit{tcombine}\left(m, (\rho_p)_{p \in P}\right)$ returns a threshold signature $\sigma$.
+\item For given message $m$, a set $P \subseteq \mathcal{P}$ such that $|P| = k$ and tuple $(\rho_p)_{p \in P}$ such that $\forall p \in P,\ \rho_p = \textit{tsign}_p(m)$, a call $\textit{tcombine}\left(m, (\rho_p)_{p \in P}\right)$ returns a threshold signature $\sigma$.